Carnegie Libraries of New Jersey

 Since this interior shows arched windows, I believe this card to be the interior of the main, Carnegie-funded library.
 Its back is evenly divided, making it highly unlikely that its image is of the previous building.

 It's a fabulous view, meticulously tinted.
+It has the standard service desk and an exuberant fern.

 This stern-looking brick building appears to date from the 1907 grant.
 It was built in 1912, according to the library history page.